eggjs/egg-ts-helper/README.md

     -C, --config [path]     Configuration file, The argument can be a file path to a valid JSON/JS configuration file.（default: {cwd}/tshelper
     -o, --oneForAll [path]  Create a d.ts import all types (default: typings/ets.d.ts) -s, --silent            Running without output
-    -i, --ignore [dirs]     Ignore watchDirs, your can ignore multiple dirs with comma like: -i controller,service -e, --enabled [dirs]    Enable watchDirs, your can enable multiple dirs with comma like: -e proxy,other -E, --extra [json]      Extra config, the value should be json string -h, --help              output usage information
+    -i, --ignore [dirs]     Ignore generator, your can ignore multiple dirs with comma like: -i controller,service -e, --enabled [dirs]    Enable generator, your can enable multiple dirs with comma like: -e proxy,other -E, --extra [json]      Extra config, the value should be json string -h, --help              output usage information